plone/volto/docs/source/blocks/editcomponent.md

 ## Sidebar

-We can use the new sidebar when building our blocks' edit components.
+We can use the new sidebar when building our block's edit components.
 The sidebar is a new UI asset that is available in Volto 4.
 You need to instantiate it this way: